earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

     standalone:bool=True
 ~~~

+Create an instance of data class that uses slots:

 ~~~{.python caption="main.py"}
 book_dc_slots = BookDC('Hyperfocus','Chris Bailey','Nonfiction',True)
 ~~~

+As seen, the size of a data class instance with slots is smaller than that of a named tuple.

 ~~~{caption="Output"}
 Size of BookDC data class with slots: 288
 ~~~

-When comparing attribute access speeds—both data classes and named tuples seem to have almost similar performance—with attribute access for data class being marginally faster.
+When comparing attribute access speeds, both data classes and named tuples seem to have almost similar performance.
 In this example, we access the `title` field of both the data class and named tuple instance:

 ~~~{.python caption="main.py"}
 from functools import partial
 import timeit

 def get(book):
     book.title